DataTalksClub/datatalksclub.github.io/_people/michaelmunn.md

 linkedin: munnm
 ---

-Michael Munn is a machine learning solution engineer at Google.
+Mike is an ML solutions engineer in Google Cloud.
+He helps customers design, implement, and deploy machine learning models and teaches the ML Immersion Program in Google's Advanced Solutions Lab.